aptiko/aptiko.general/docs/duply.rst

 ======================

 The :file:`/etc/duply/main/pre-scripts` and
-:file:`/etc/duplicity/post-scripts` directories contain scripts that will be executed before and after backup.
+:file:`/etc/duply/post-scripts` directories contain scripts that will be executed before and after backup.
 Each ansible role that needs this should drop executable files in these directories.
-These files are executed in no particular order.  :file:`/etc/duply/main/pre` is particularly useful for storing database dumps.
+These files are executed in no particular order.

 Since ``duply`` does not directly support having many scripts, but only a single pre and a single post script (in :file:`/etc/duply/main/pre`